CSV Connector

 };

 In this advanced scenario, we configure the source to read a tab-separated file (.tsv) that does not have a header.
-Because there's no header, we must provide a ClassMap to tell CsvHelper how to map columns by their index to the properties of our User record.
-You can register the class map through the CsvConfiguration object.
+Because there's no header, map by index using row.GetByIndex<T>(index).

 Example: Transforming and Writing to CSV